El Raval

 Anatomical Amphitheater (18th century)

-Map of El Raval area
+Map of El Raval of Barcelona area

 Shops and stalls in the Raval neighborhood